madhuchintha99/madhuchintha99/README.md

 ### 🙋‍♂️ About Me

 Welcome to my coding journey!
-I'm Veeramanikandan, a Full Stack Developer from TamilNadu.
+I'm MadhuChintha, a Full Stack Developer from Telangana.
 I am passionate about crafting clean and efficient code to create dynamic web applications.

 - 🌱 Currently diving deep into MongoDB, Express.js, React.js, Node.js, and JavaScript.
 - 👯 I'm actively seeking opportunities to collaborate on MERN stack projects.